cwqt/miljo/serverless/README.md

 ## device management

 - node (things that can have signals scoped on them & optionally behaviours)
-  - schemas (what the node can actually do, see actuators)
+  - template (what the node can actually do, see actuators)
 - transducer (converts energy from one form to another, e.g. electrical to light or vice versa)
   - sensors (things that ingest signals)
   - actuators (things that output signals)
-    - sensors & actuators attachable to schemas
+    - sensors & actuators attachable to templates

 transmitting data